 Rainwater Harvesting vs Municipal Water Cost Calculator

-Rainwater harvesting sounds simple in principle: collect rain from a roof, store it, and use it later instead of buying every gallon from the local utility.
+Rainwater harvesting sounds simple in principle: collect rainfall from a roof, store it, and use it later instead of buying every gallon from the municipal system.
 The harder question is whether the system makes financial sense for your home, garden, or small property.
 A tank, filters, piping, and installation all cost money up front, while municipal water is usually paid for gradually through monthly bills.
-This calculator helps you compare those two paths in a practical way by estimating the effective cost per gallon of harvested rainwater and setting it beside the price you pay for municipal water.
+This calculator helps you compare those two paths by estimating the effective cost per gallon of harvested rainwater and setting it beside the utility price you already pay.

 The comparison is useful because rainwater systems are often chosen for more than one reason.
 Some people want lower long-term water bills.
 Others want backup water for irrigation, reduced stormwater runoff, or a measure of independence during restrictions or service interruptions.
 Even when a system does not beat municipal water on pure cost, it may still provide value through resilience, sustainability, or softer water for outdoor use.
 By putting the economics into clear numbers, the calculator gives you a grounded starting point for that broader decision.

-This page focuses on a straightforward cost comparison.
-It estimates how much water your roof can collect in a typical year, spreads the installation cost across the system lifespan, adds annual maintenance, and then calculates a rainwater cost per gallon.
+This page focuses on a straightforward rainwater-versus-utility comparison.
+It estimates how much water your roof can collect in a typical year, spreads the installation cost across the lifespan you enter, adds annual maintenance, and then calculates a rainwater cost per gallon.
 It also compares the annual and five-year cost of using that amount of rainwater versus buying the same amount from the utility.
 The result is not a permit-ready engineering study, but it is a practical screening tool for homeowners who want to know whether a rainwater setup looks promising before going deeper.

 Next, enter the system lifespan in years.
 This is the period over which you expect the system to remain usable before major replacement.
 A durable tank may last a long time, but pumps, filters, and fittings may not.
 For a simple estimate, choose a lifespan that reflects the overall system rather than the longest-lasting single component.
 Then enter the annual maintenance cost, which can include filter replacements, cleaning, inspections, minor repairs, and occasional servicing.